-PSY4511 Period 1 2 Sep 2019 27 Sep 2019 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:

-• M.J.
-Voncken
+PSY4511

+Period 1 1 Sep 2020 25 Sep 2020

-Teaching methods: Lecture(s), Presentation(s), Work in subgroups Assessment methods: Attendance, Final paper Keywords: anxiety, Anxiety disorders, phobia, panic disorder, agoraphobia, social anxiety disorder, obsessive compulsive disorder Faculty of Psychology and Neuroscience
+Print course description ECTS credits: 4.0 Instruction language: English Coordinator: M.J.
+Voncken Teaching methods: Lecture(s), Presentation(s), Work in subgroups Assessment methods: Attendance, Final paper Keywords: anxiety, Anxiety disorders, phobia, panic disorder, agoraphobia, social anxiety disorder, obsessive compulsive disorder

-Mood Disorders
+Faculty of Psychology and Neuroscience Mood Disorders

+Full course description

 This course is intended to give the student an overview of current concepts and research in the field of mood disorders.
 During the course, fundamental aspects of onset and course of the most important mood disorders (major depression, bipolar disorder and dysthymia) will be addressed.
 Over the last couple of decades, it has become increasingly clear that mood disorders are chronic psychiatric disorders characterised by acute episodes, relapses, recurrences and residual symptomatology.
 Both onset and course of mood disorders are the result of complex interactions between distal (e.g. genetic and developmental) and proximal (e.g. severe life events) risk factors.
 This is illustrated by discussion of mood disorders across the life span in the light of biological, psychological and social approaches.
 Current research strategies aimed at clarifying the role of these different aspects will be the central theme throughout the course.
 Based on this framework, state-of-the-art treatments for mood disorders are addressed and illustrated where possible.

+Course objectives

+Students will be able to understand:

 Epidemiology, etiology of mood disorders, course, treatment, major depression, bipolar disorder, dysthymia, diagnostic issues, kindling, scar, personality, genes, immunesystem, environment, geneenvironment interaction, efficacy, effectiveness, cognitive behavioural therapy, interpersonal therapy, electroconvulsive therapy, gender, life stressors.

-PSY4512 Period 1 7 Oct 2019 8 Nov 2019 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:

-• F.P.M.L.
-Peeters
+PSY4512

+Period 1 8 Oct 2020 6 Nov 2020

+Print course description
-Teaching methods: Assignment(s), Lecture(s), Presentation(s), Work in subgroups, PBL

-Assessment methods: Attendance, Final paper, Presentation Keywords: epidemiology, aetiology, course, treatment, major depression, bipolar disorder, dysthymia Faculty of Psychology and Neuroscience
+ECTS credits: 4.0 Instruction language: English Coordinator: F.P.M.L.
+Peeters Teaching methods: Assignment(s), Lecture(s), Presentation(s), Work in subgroups, PBL Assessment methods: Attendance, Final paper, Presentation Keywords: Epidemiology, aetiology, course, treatment, major depression, bipolar disorder, dysthymia

-Advanced Statistics I
+Faculty of Psychology and Neuroscience Advanced Statistics I

+Full course description

 The course consists of six units.
 In the first four units, participants will be given an in-depth training in the following standard statistical methods: factorial ANOVA for between-subject designs, analysis of covariance (ANCOVA), multivariate ANOVA (MANOVA), discriminant analysis and multiple linear regression.
 Students are assumed to have background knowledge of balanced two-way factorial ANOVA and multiple regression.
 These methods will be briefly reviewed.
 The following advanced topics will then be covered: unbalanced factorial designs, contrast analysis, interaction, simple slope analysis, dummy coding, centring covariates, different coding schemes, collinearity and residuals checks and data transformation.
 The distinction between confounders and mediators in regression and ANCOVA is also discussed, forming a bridge from regression to structural equations modelling (SEM).
 The latter is an advanced multivariate method that is gaining importance in psychology but still requires special software (such as Lisrel, EQS, AMOS or Mplus).
 SEM is introduced in two units, starting with causal modelling and mediation analysis in cross-sectional research and then extending to longitudinal research and latent variables (factors).
-Special attention is given to identifying models, model equivalence, global and local goodness of fit indices, parsimony, model modification and cross-validation.
+Special attention is given to identifying models, model equivalence, global and local goodness of fit indices, parsimony, model modification and crossvalidation.
 Some concepts from matrix algebra are needed for SEM, and these will be briefly discussed without going into technical detail.

+Course objectives

+Students are able to understand: